adqn/rust-lisp-interpreter/README.md

-Lisp interpreter written in Rust.
+To be a Lisp interpreter written in Rust.